akshaykrjain/cloudfront_terrafrom/README.md

 # Deploy A Single Page Static Application on AWS CloudFront Distribution using Terraform

-> A Terraform Module which will deploy an SPA on AWS CloudFormation backed by S3 Buckets
+> A Terraform Module which will deploy a SPA on AWS CloudFormation backed by S3 Buckets

-## High Level Architecture Diagram
+## High-Level Architecture Diagram

 ![infrastructure](architecture.jpg)